 The Company is committed to fulfilling stakeholders' expectations on our ESG practices.
 A designated ESG function has been established to show our dedication to incorporate ESG elements into our business operations.
-The ESG function, comprising the senior management of the Company and the external professional consultant, was set up to monitor and manage the ESG affairs, with the cooperation of each department of the Company.
+The ESG function, comprising the senior management of the Company, was set up to monitor and manage the ESG affairs, with the cooperation of each department of the Company.